 5. Leave a light on (Italy and Scandinavia)

 Anyone driving in Italy or most parts of Scandinavia must have their headlights on at all times.
-The reason is to improve visibility and road safety, particularly when it gets gloomy, and is the reason why you always see Volvos driving round with the lights on, regardless of the visibility.
+The reason is to improve visibility and road safety, particularly when it gets gloomy, and is the reason why you always see Volvos driving around with the lights on, regardless of the visibility.